 The River Nile has been the lifeline of Egypt for thousands of years.
 It is the longest river in the world and it stretches from Burundi, just south of the equator in East Africa all the way to the Mediterranean Sea.
 This unique river has a north-bound route.
 Its fertile banks are what allowed the ancient Egyptian civilizations to thrive and grow.
 Sailing along the Nile in a boat is a time-honored way for travelers and tourists to follow in the footsteps of the ancient pharaohs.

-Nile cruise holidays allow visitors to really see and experience a number of towns and cities located on its banks.
-Explore ancient temples and tombs dating back thousands of years; experience the local culture of the inhabitants that live alongside it, and watch as timeless scenery slips quietly by.
+Nile cruise holidays allow visitors to really see and experience a number of towns and cities located along the river banks.
+With a quality cruise you will enjoy professionally guided tours at some of the best places to visit in Egypt.
+Explore ancient temples and tombs dating back thousands of years; experience the local culture of the inhabitants that live alongside the river, and watch as timeless scenery slips quietly by.

 Visitors can experience the Nile River in several different ways, ranging from 5-Star luxury cruise ships to authentic river paddle steamers; from traditional Dahabiyas to time tested Feluccas that have been used on the Nile in one form or another since antiquity.

-Today, all Nile River cruises operate between Luxor and Aswan, stopping along the way to visit some truly amazing sites, including the amazing Temple of Horus in Edfu which is only accessible via Nile cruises.
+Today, nearly all Nile River cruises operate between Luxor and Aswan, stopping along the way to visit some truly amazing sites, including the amazing Temple of Horus in Edfu which is only accessible via Nile cruises.
+There are however a few top rated cruises that also operate between Cairo and Luxor or Cairo and Aswan.

 Nile River Highlights